-After approval for The Platinum Card® from American Express, you can earn 75,000 Membership Rewards points when you spend $5,000 within six months of account opening.
+After approval for the Amex Platinum, you can earn 100,000 Membership Rewards points when you spend $6,000 within six months of account opening.
 This generous welcome bonus is awarded on top of the points you earn for regular spending.
-(Note, you might be able to score an even bigger bonus of up to 125,000 after $5,000 spend in the first three months if you are targeted via CardMatch.)
+(Note, you might be able to score an even bigger bonus of up to 150,000 points after you spend $6,000 in the first three months if you are targeted via CardMatch.)

-Furthermore, the credit only applies to incidental fees, such as checked bags and in-flight refreshments, meaning you can’t use it to pay for flights or upgrades.
+That means you can only use it for purchases such as checked bags and in-flight refreshments; you can’t use it to pay for flights or upgrades.
 This makes the credit less flexible than comparable travel credits from cards like the Chase Sapphire Reserve® or Citi Prestige®.

 Broad airport lounge access